engineblock/engineblock-docs/docsrc/content/designsketches/cycle_tracking.md

 one phase of testing as input to another phase.
 For example, you may want to simply visit created data in a later phase to verify that it is accurate.

-Engineblock already encapsulates a phase of testing with the *activity* concept.
+Engineblock already encapsulates a unit of testing with the *activity* concept.
 Activities also have well-defined input semantics.
 However, there is not yet a facility to allow an activity to feed another one with a set of inputs that match some criteria selected by the tester.
 There isn't even yet a facility for an activity to capture results as an information source for others.

 In this section, hypothetical activities A and B will be coordinating their execution on individual cycles.
 A schematic of the dataflow between activity A and B follows:

 {{< viz >}}
 digraph sys1 {